Retirement & Insurance Plans

 MyRPB, the employer portal, allows you to easily administer your employees's retirement and long-term disability (LTD) insurance plans.
 Within this secure portal, you can: enroll new employees; update or adjust retirement plan and LTD information; execute and review electronic retirement plan and LTD payments; review Rabbi Trust overflow contributions; and more.
 Additional details are provided below.

-Based on an objective evaluation of contribution rates, RPB recommends that employers make an annual pre-tax contribution of at least 15% of the employee’s salary, including parsonage (for clergy).
-We also recommend that employees make an annual contribution of 3% or more of their salary, including parsonage.
+Based on an objective evaluation of contribution rates, RPB recommends that employers make an annual pre-tax contribution of at least 15% of the employee’s compensation, including parsonage (for clergy).
+We also recommend that employees make an annual contribution of 3% or more of their compensation, including parsonage.

 Your employees can use the complementary Elective Salary Deferral Form that we provide to let you know how to begin or adjust their elective salary deferrals.
 RPB accepts both pre-tax and Roth post-tax elective contributions.